Engineering Case Study

 Trade-offs

 Several architectural decisions shaped the system.
-Each involved deliberate trade-offs between complexity, reliability, and user experience.
+Each involved trade-offs between complexity, reliability, and user experience.

 Real-Time AI Streaming (SSE)

-AI analysis responses are streamed to the client using Server-Sent Events rather than background jobs.
+AI analysis responses are streamed to the client using Server-Sent Events rather than background job polling.

 Benefits: